Gleejr/osticket-prereqs/README.md

 <p>
-12. Click on Internet Information Services and expand it, expand World Wide Web Services, expand application development features, and check the boxnext to CGI.
+12. Click on 'Internet Information Services,' expand it, then expand 'World Wide Web Services,' expand 'Application Development Features,' and check the box next to 'CGI.'
 </p>

 <p>